Welcome to CVSA UK

 AWARENESS DAY March 5th

-Thank you to everyone who contributed to this year's Awareness day.
+Thank you to everyone who contributed to last year's Awareness day.

 We hope all the CVS societies and supporters around the world had a great day and that we have started something that can only grow and grow and help more and more people.